Swiss stocks - Factors to watch on July 30

 April 21 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday:

-ZURICH, July 30 Swiss stocks were seen opening a touch lower on Wednesday, as investors await U.S. growth figures and the conclusion of the U.S. Federal Reserve's two-day policy meeting.

-The Swiss blue-chip SMI was seen opening 0.1 percent lower at 8,521 points, according to premarket indications by bank Julius Baer.

-The following are some of the main factors expected to affect Swiss stocks on Wednesday.
+ZURICH, July 30 The following are some of the main factors expected to affect Swiss stocks on Wednesday:

 NOVARTIS